lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

 The second most common phase matching method, quasi-phase matching, can be simulated in MEEP.
 The idea of quasi-phase matching is to switch the sign of :math:`\chi^{(2)}` after the SHG power has reached the first local maximum of the sinusoidal, leading to continued growth of the SHG power.
 After that, the sign of :math:`\chi^{(2)}` is swithced repeatedly with the same period.
 The distance from :math:`z=0` to the first local maximum of the sinusoidal is known as the coherence length, and it is given by :math:`L_c=\frac{\pi}{\Delta k}`.

-Next we modify our simulation function to implement quasi-phase matching.
-We have made quite a few updates to the function since we first introduced it, so we show the whole function explicitly this time.
+Next, we modify our simulation function to implement quasi-phase matching.
+We have made quite a few updates to the function since we first introduced it, so we will show the whole function explicitly this time.

 .. code-block:: python